davidchall/ipaddress/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Put acronyms within single quotes in the title and description of the DESCRIPTION.
+* Removed single quotes from acronyms in the DESCRIPTION file and instead write out the full version in parentheses.
-* Added \value to all .Rd files that are not data files and explain the functions results in the documentation.
-* Fixed a typo in the \examples section of network_mask.Rd.

 ## Test environments